patrice99/Patrice-MusicApp/README.md

     * Common genres played
     * Bio
     * Hourly rate
+    * Public Email
     * Portfolio
-        * Import videos or MP3 from device
+        * Users Portfolio consists of their feed and additional material.
         * Import videos from Youtube
         * Display any music certificates/authorizations
-    * Followers
-    * Following
 * A "near you" Map
+    * Notices/Events/Artist location is put on map
 * Search Activity
     * Search by location
     * Search by hourly rate
     * Search by genre
     * Search by instrument
     * Search by band/solo
+* Feed/Stream - User can either post videos/music and images of their performances or post notices looking for jobs/hire.
+    * Posts can be liked
+* User can follow people/ see their followers.

 **Optional Nice-to-have Stories**
+* User can log in with Facebook and Google

-* Import MP3s from Soundcloud for Portfolio
+* User can import MP3s from Soundcloud for Portfolio
-* Feed tab
+* Notification Fragment
-    * Liked posts(from FeedTab)
+    * Has a chat screen and user can chat with potential employers/employees
+* Posts can have comments.
+* Users can see their reviews and add reviews on other profiles

 ### 2. Screen Archetypes
    * Login Screen